guzvladimir/epam_final_project/README.md

 _______

 ## Executor of python code in browser
 It's a web form with two input fileds ("Code" and "Input").
 In the "Code" field we enter a file code.
-In the "Input" field we enter some input (if exist).
+In the "Input" field we enter some input (if exists).

 There is a "Launch" button.
 Pushing it execute the code on the server.
 After that, stdout and stderr will appear in the field "Output" and "Error".